bankscrap/bankscrap/README.md

     export BANK_SCRAP_USER=YOUR_BANK_USER
     export BANK_SCRAP_PASSWORD=YOUR_BANK_PASSWORD

+#### Export transactions to CSV

+    $ bankscrap transactions YourBank --user YOUR_BANK_USER --password YOUR_BANK_PASSWORD --format CSV [--output ./my_transactions.csv]

+Currently only CSV is supported.
+The output parameter is optional, by default `transactions.csv` is used.

 ### From Ruby code

 You can also use this gem from your own app as library.
 To do so first you must initialize a BankScrap::Bank object